IPv4

 1. Placement on a Waitlist

 Most brokers allow customers to join a structured waitlist for their desired subnet size.
+This approach is commonly used by businesses that rely on IPv4 leasing availability models to maintain continuity.
 Customers are contacted in order when new inventory becomes available.

 2. Alternative Block Sizes May Be Offered